eibex/reaction-light/README.md

 ```

 ## Setup
-- Clone the repository using `git clone https://github.com/eibex/reaction-light.git` (or download it as a `*.zip` file and extract it)
+- Clone the repository using `git clone https://github.com/eibex/reaction-light.git` (or download it as a `*.zip` file and extract it - it is recommended to use git instead of the zip archive)
 - Run `setup.py` and follow the instructions or edit the `config.ini.sample` file manually (rename it to `config.ini` when done):
   - Insert the token of your bot (found at: https://discordapp.com/developers/applications/)
   - Choose a prefix of your liking (default is `rl!`)